NVIDIA/framework-reproducibility/README.md

 import tensorflow as tf
 from tfdeterminism import patch patch()
-# build your graph and train it
+# use tf as normal
 ```

 Stock TensorFlow with GPU support can be installed as follows:

 ```
-pip install tensorflow-gpu=1.14.0
+pip install tensorflow-gpu=2.0.0
 ```

 The TensorFlow project includes [detailed instructions][3] for installing